-"Now all the tax collectors and the sinners were coming near Him to listen to Him.
-Both the Pharisees and the scribes began to grumble, saying, 'This man receives sinners and eats with them'" (Luke 15:1-2)
+"Now the tax collectors and sinners were all drawing near to hear him.
+2 And the Pharisees and the scribes grumbled, saying, 'This man receives sinners and eats with them.'"
+(Luke 15:1-2)

-Pharisees.
 The Pharisees were a Jewish religious sect.
 "Pharisee" is derived from the Aramaic term, peras ("to divide and separate").
 Hence, a Pharisee was someone "separated from sin" (Ref.
-4).
+5).
 The Pharisees separated themselves from the great mass of the populace—the "people of the land" (am ha-aretz)—by their "strict adherence to the minutia of their legal tradition" (Ref.
-5).
+6).

 What are the main principles in Luke 15:1-2?